How to fix connection problems with Google Chrome

 Sometimes extensions (add-ons) can cause problems, so the best way to test this is to disable all extensions and test which one is causing problems.

-2. Click on the three dots in the top-right corner of Chrome.
+- Click on the three-dot menu button in the top right corner of Chrome.

-If you can open the website and thus the problem is solved, then enable the extensions one by one and test which one is causing problems.
+If you can open the website or webpage, you know the problem is one of the browser extensions.
+Enable the browser extensions individually and test which one is causing problems.

 Clear Google Chrome's DNS cache